danielgolabek/RasaHost/README.md

 ```

 ## Agent with actions
-Example of running the app with angent and custom actions.
+Example of running the app with agent and custom actions.
 ```python
 from rasa_core.interpreter import RasaNLUInterpreter from rasa_core.agent import Agent